On nuclear pasts

 Concept

-Our complex project engages the topic of nuclear pasts and radiant futures in several ways: through research, knowledge exchange, artistic production and site-based and gallery exhibitions.
+Our complex project engages the topic of nuclear pasts and radiant futures in several ways: through research, knowledge exchange, site-based artistic production and a final group exhibition.

 ARTIST-LED FIELD TRIPS